goproxy/goproxy.cn/README.md

 A: Of course, as with all other Go module proxies, we just cache the modules as they are, so we can assure you that they will never be tampered with on our side.
-However, if you still can't fully trust us.
-Then you can use your trusted checksum databases (such as the [sum.golang.org](https://sum.golang.org)) to ensure that the modules you get from us have not been tampered with, since Goproxy China has supported
+However, if you still can't fully trust us, then you can use the most trusted checksum database [sum.golang.org](https://sum.golang.org) to ensure that the modules you get from us have not been tampered with, since Goproxy China has supported
 [proxying checksum databases](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md#proxying-a-checksum-database).

 **Q: Is Goproxy China legal in China?**